|

 knife, slice the breast as shown below.

-Cutting in this manner is against the grain.
+Cutting in this manner is "against the

 This gives you a nice slice that's not stringy.